 With people like this in high positions, we are in danger of throwing away our hard won progress.
 Inequality is growing in our country and many people live in poverty, relying on food banks.
 Life expectancy, a clear measure of a nation’s collective wellbeing, has slipped back.
 In any situation there is just one truth but an infinite variety of lies.
 We see the consequences of this is in our government’s confusion and lack of planning as it attempts to negotiate Brexit.

 Jesus said that he was “The way, the truth and the life” and that he had not come to be served but to serve.
 Here is a model for leadership which embodies the highest hopes placed upon the Old Testament kings.
-That our constitutional monarchy should recognise this in the coronation is no outdated tradition: it preserves a vital principle of servant leadership which sets out to safeguard, defend and improve the lives of ordinary people.
+Our constitutional monarchy recognises this in the coronation and it is no outdated tradition: it preserves a vital principle of servant leadership which sets out to safeguard, defend and improve the lives of ordinary people.
 St. Paul set out this principle which applies to us all, leaders and ordinary people, “Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.”The economist Joseph Stiglitz came to a similar conclusion: “Paying attention to everyone else’s self-interest – in other words the common welfare – is in fact a precondition for one’s own ultimate well-being.”
 Is that too much to ask of our politicians?
 We cannot expect to be governed by saints: the candidate shortlists would be very short indeed.
 But I would like those in authority to be sinners who nonetheless get up in the morning and ask themselves, “How can I improve the lot of ordinary people?”